WGAE Inclusion and Equity Initiatives

 Made In New York Writers Room

-The MINY Writers Room fellowship provides an opportunity for emerging writers to learn what it takes to succeed in the industry here in New York City, and to receive feedback on their works in progress from esteemed industry professionals.
+The MINY Writers Room fellowship provides an opportunity for emerging writers to learn what it takes to succeed in the industry here in NYC, and to receive feedback on their works in progress from esteemed industry professionals.
 Participants also receive additional professional development opportunities and industry feedback, with the goal of developing an original drama or comedy pilot ready for production at the end of the fellowship period.

 During the pilot year of the program, the fellows were mentored by leading television showrunners including Anya Epstein (THE AFFAIR), Michael Rauch (INSTINCT), Beau Willimon (HOUSE OF CARDS), Richard LaGravenese (THE DIVIDE) and Julie Rottenberg & Elisa Zuritsky (ODD MOM OUT) among others.